sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## GetNonEmployeeRequest
+## Get a Non-Employee Request

 > NonEmployeeRequest GetNonEmployeeRequest(ctx, id).Execute()

-Get a Non-Employee Request
+This gets a non-employee request.
+There are two contextual uses for this endpoint:
+  1. The user has the role context of `idn:nesr:read`, in this case the user can get the non-employee request for any user.
+  2. The user must be the owner of the non-employee request.

 ### Example